Studio Art

 Students are encouraged to engage with the diversity of contemporary art by examining art-making from aesthetic, intellectual, social, and political perspectives.
 They are exposed to current positions in contemporary art theory, criticism, and curation and study the history of art from various cultural and historical viewpoints.
 The wide range of artistic experiences offered by the UTSC Studio Art programs provides rigorous general visual arts education for students interested in careers in the cultural and design sectors.
 Studio Art also offers focused preparation for students interested in pursuing advanced visual art study at the graduate level.

-The Studio Art programs are housed in the Department of Arts, Culture and Media, which offers students an interdisciplinary framework for analyzing the ideas and theories connecting the arts, and encourages students to explore the related fields of literature, history, anthropology, and other areas of Humanities and Social Sciences.
+The Studio Art programs are housed in the Department of Arts, Culture and Media, which offers students an interdisciplinary framework for analyzing the ideas and theories connecting the arts and encourages students to explore the related fields of literature, history, anthropology, and other areas of Humanities and Social Sciences.

 Some courses in Studio Art (VPS) may include Ancillary fees for lab and workshop materials.